dariusk/ea-thesaurus/README.md

 This data was ported to JSON format by Darius Kazemi in April 2015.
 He does not own or maintain the data.
 See the License information below for details.

 Words are normalized to upper case.
-The way you'd query a word is by loading the JSON object and then:
+Here's an example of how you'd access the data in JavaScript.
+It'll be similar in other languages:

 ```javascript
 // assuming you loaded the json into a variable called "thesaurus"